NorthernScott/exu-website/dm-docs/Plot Hooks.md

 What is the source of Lucien’s power?
 Does it come from Uk’otoa?
 We know that he can speak Abyssal, but he doesn’t even know that.

 - [ ] Work on figuring out the source of Lucien’s power. ➕ 2025-04-21

+### Helga Hirscka

+- Thinks it would be hilarious to have her eventually fall in love with a really weak wizard.
+Maybe a love triangle between her, a nerdy guy, and an Adonis?
+- Doesn’t really want to get married, it’s just “the next thing” and she hasn’t questioned it yet.